hknd23/DeepLearningCausal/README.md

 **DeepLearningCausal** is an R package that provides functions to estimate the Conditional Average Treatment Effects (CATE) and Population Average Treatment Effects on the Treated (PATT) from experimental and observational data using both ensemble learning and deep learning (specifically, deep neural networks) methods.
-The package first provides functions to implement three meta-learner models---the Single-learner (S-learner), Two-learner (T-learner) model, and the Cross-Leaner (X-learner) model---for estimating the CATE using ensemble and deep learning methods.
+The package first provides functions to implement three meta-learner models---the Single-learner (S-learner), Two-learner (T-learner) model, and the Cross-Learner (X-learner) model---for estimating the CATE using ensemble and deep learning methods.
 These meta-learners are described in Künzel et al. (2019).
 It then provides functions to implement the Ottoboni and Poulos (2020) PATT-C estimator to obtain the Population Average Treatment Effects on the Treated (PATT) from experimental and observational data with noncompliance by also ensemble and deep learning methods.

 ### Why DeepLearningCausal?